 ACHIEVING AND UTILIZING A GSA SCHEDULE

 The General Services Administration hit its [1 October 2019] deadline to consolidate 24 acquisition schedules into one set of terms and conditions for products and services.
 GSA released the newly consolidated schedule solicitation on FedBizOpps.
 For further details please see: GSA finishes schedule consolidation on deadline

 Your small business is established in the federal government contracting sector.
 You have become a member of the government contracting community by registering with System for Award Management (SAM).
 You have proposed, negotiated and have been awarded your first government contract(s) and have a successful past performance history with the government in selling your products and/or services.

 On several occasions open solicitations or procurement activities have referenced a " GSA Schedule", as a qualification criteria or as a venue by which to buy items or services you can supply.
 This article will discuss the GSA schedule program, how to apply for and negotiate a schedule for your company and how to utilize it as a sales and marketing tool.

 From the GSA Web site:

 GSA’s Disaster and Emergency Operations Vendor Profile form puts small businesses on the government’s radar so they do not miss out on federal contract opportunities in a time of disaster.
-More than 1,500 small businesses have used the online form to identify themselves."
+Small businesses have use the online form to identify themselves.